huggingface/blog/long-range-transformers.md

     </a>
 </div>

-By Patrick Von Platen, Teven Le Scao, Yacine Jernite and Victor Sanh.
+Co-written by Teven Le Scao, Patrick Von Platen, Suraj Patil, Yacine Jernite and Victor Sanh.

 *Each month, we will choose a topic to focus on, reading a set of four papers recently published on the subject.
 We will then write a short blog post summarizing their findings and the common trends between them, questions we had for follow-up work after reading them.
 The first topic for January 2021 is [Sparsity and Pruning](https://discuss.huggingface.co/t/hugging-face-reads-01-2021-sparsity-and-pruning/3144), in February 2021 we addressed Long-Range Attention in Transformers.*